hata6502/minimum-computer/README.md

 # minimum-computer

-A minimum computer on Papilio One
+A minimum computer on Papilio One.